-Minnesota’s minimum wage rates will be adjusted for inflation January 1, 2022, to $10.33 an hour for large employers and $8.42 an hour for other state minimum wages.
+Minnesota’s minimum wage rates were adopted January 1, 2022, to $10.33 an hour for large employers and $8.42 an hour for other state minimum wages.
 The change in price index used for this purpose is an increase of 2.5%.

 The most recent guidance for fully vaccinated persons was published on May 13, 2021.
 You can read it at the CDC website.